Reviewing HL Acquisitions (NASDAQ:LPRO) and PROVIDENT FINL/S (NASDAQ:FPLPY)

-HL Acquisitions (NASDAQ:LPRO) and PROVIDENT FINL/S (OTCMKTS:FPLPY) are both unclassified companies, but which is the better business?
-We will contrast the two companies based on the strength of their profitability, dividends, analyst recommendations, institutional ownership, valuation, risk and earnings.
+HL Acquisitions (NASDAQ:LPRO) and PROVIDENT FINL/S (OTCMKTS:FPLPY) are both unclassified companies, but which is the better investment?
+We will contrast the two companies based on the strength of their institutional ownership, risk, profitability, earnings, dividends, analyst recommendations and valuation.

-19.7% of HL Acquisitions shares are owned by institutional investors.
-20.0% of HL Acquisitions shares are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.
+19.7% of HL Acquisitions shares are held by institutional investors.
+20.0% of HL Acquisitions shares are held by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

-This table compares HL Acquisitions and PROVIDENT FINL/S’s gross revenue, earnings per share and valuation.
+This table compares HL Acquisitions and PROVIDENT FINL/S’s top-line revenue, earnings per share and valuation.

 |Gross Revenue